Jon Jones Tests Positive For Steroids, Could Have UFC Title Stripped

-Welp.
-Jon Jones did it again.
+Welp, Jon Jones did it again.

 Jones tested positive for the steroid turnibol, which first was reported by TMZ Sports before UFC president Dana White confirmed the failed test to ESPN.
-White added “Jones has not been formally stripped of his title yet.
+White added: “Jones has not been formally stripped of his title yet.
 If test results hold, that would be expectation,” according to Brett Okamoto.

 The UFC since has released a statement on the timeline of events.